The Bitcoin Commons

 Friedrich Hayek's Austrian economics provides the competitive discovery mechanism that enables governance evolution rather than rigid design.

-Hayek's Core Insights:
+Hayek's Core Insights.

 Framework 3: Bitcoin - Cryptographic Enforcement